riggsd/guano-py/doc/guano_specification.md

 to define an escape for encoding the literal string "\n" with a meaning apart from "newline".

-Binary field values should be encoded as Base64.
-However, Base64 enforces a maximum line length, and the GUANO metadata format thus far delimits fields by newline.
-Enforcing a short line length for potentially-large binary values would ease the development of reading implementations which must allocate memory to read in lines.
-What is the best way to support these multi-line, potentially large (perhaps megabytes in size for an embedded voice note, for example) binary values?
+Binary field values should be encoded as Base64 strings as defined in [RFC 4648](https://www.ietf.org/rfc/rfc4648.txt).
+Newlines may not be inserted into the data, and the "Base 64 Alphabet" must be used.

 Extra whitespace may be used when formatting field names and values; whitespace should be trimmed upon reading.
 This gives writing implementations freedom to